JustinSchneider/CodePacker/README.md

   <img src="./images/codepacker-icon.png" alt="Code Packer Logo" width="128"/>
 </p>

-Code Packer is a Visual Studio Code extension that allows you to easily pack your project's code files into text files.
+Code Packer is a Visual Studio Code extension that allows you to easily pack your project's code files and git diffs into text files.
 This makes it simple to share specific parts of your project with LLMs, ensuring accurate context while keeping the file sizes manageable.

 ## Features

 - Pack multiple code directories into separate text files
+- Generate diffs between git branches for easy sharing
 - Configure different patterns and outputs for each directory
 - Customizable source directories, output files, and file patterns
 - Exclude specific files or directories from packing
 - Include only specific file types in the packed output
-- Easy-to-use interface with status bar button and explorer view
+- Easy-to-use interface with status bar buttons and explorer view
-- Project-specific and global configuration options
+- Project-specific configuration options
 - Debug mode for troubleshooting

 ### Pack Code

 Quickly pack your code using the status bar button or command palette.
 You can pack all configured directories at once, creating separate output files for each.

+### Generate Branch Diffs

+Create text files containing diffs between any two git branches in your repository:

+1. Click the "Generate Diff" button in the status bar or use the command palette
+2. Select your source and target branches from the dropdown menus
+3. Choose a name for your output file
+4. The diff will be generated with helpful metadata and saved to your specified file

 ### Configure Settings